khalilacheche/ada-2022-project-adaes/README.md

 **Step 3 :**
-   - Compute and plot the distance to the goal as a function of the hops
-   - We define the distance metric as the shortest path distance from that point to the destination (as can be found in the dataset)
+   - We define the distance metric as the shortest path distance from point to the end article (as can be found in the dataset)
-   - For each hop of the considered path, compute the distance to the goal using the defined metric
+   - For each hop of the considered path, compute the distance from that hop to the goal using the defined metric
-   - Plot the evolution of the metric as
+   - Plot the evolution of the metric as we progress through the path

 **Step 4 :**